 ‘When we use AI, we exploit human artists and writers.
 AI is not ‘inspired’ by its source material: that material is stolen.
 When we use AI, we contribute to climate catastrophe.
 The water, energy consumption and access requirements of AI are unprecedented and exponential.
 [And] when we use AI, we help train the very technology that imperialist and colonial militaries are already using to surveil, target, oppress and mass-murder in places like Palestine and West Papua.’

-And yes, okay, it can be funny.
-And yes, of course, it’s much easier to generate a full-rendered image, essay or tune than it is to spend thousands of hours learning how to do that yourself.
-But all of those silly little caricatures we created while freely giving away all our personal information will be little consolation when it’s too late.
+And yes, if we can push those things into the backs of our consciences, Generative AI can be appear both fun and useful.
+And yes, it’s overwhelmingly easier to generate a fully-rendered image, essay or tune than it is to spend thousands of hours learning how to do that yourself.
+But I doubt any of the silly little caricatures we’ve created while freely giving away all of our personal information and contributing to so much harm will be little consolation when it’s too late.

 Justifications and advocacy

-Over the course of the Forum, I heard a range of obfuscations and justifications from artists and organisations that choose to use these technologies – either unknowingly, or in spite of their hypocrisies and deficits.
+Over the course of the Forum, I heard a range of obfuscations and justifications from artists and organisations that have chosen to use these technologies – either unknowingly, or in spite of their hypocrisies and deficits.
+And for those proud or excited about their work in the AI space, it’s easy to understand how hearing their work is causing harm may be deeply uncomfortable, lead to defensiveness over reflexiveness, or to dismissing the people who have raised their concerns.

-Those of us who object to Generative AI can be cast in the role of technophobes.
+Which means those of us who object to Generative AI can be cast as clueless or naive technophobes.
 And as a digital evangelist and practitioner myself, it’s been strange and uncomfortable to witness my own transition to a digital nay-sayer over the last year – specifically around the issues and ethics of Generative AI.

-But that doesn’t mean we can’t make a better bottle, or decide not to use that bottle until doing so doesn’t cause as much harm – particularly when doing so is both in everyone’s best interests and completely within our control.
-We can, we should, and we need to.
+But that doesn’t mean we shouldn’t make a better bottle, or decide not to use that bottle until doing so doesn’t cause as much harm – particularly when doing so is both in everyone’s best interests and completely within our control.
 Because this is not a neutral conversation, nor one that can be separated from our work – and ignoring it or silencing it only exacerbates the harm it can cause.

 No, not-yet or conditional-yes

-But in spite of its challenges, I was grateful to the Forum for providing evidence of skepticism, resistance and the different forms of advocacy that are happening despite our sector’s exhaustion.
-And grateful for the reminder that our processes matter as much as our outcomes, and that those with the privilege of merely playing with AI have a responsibility to make it better for those it harms and for those who need it most.
+Despite its challenges, I was grateful to Forum participants for providing evidence of skepticism, resistance and the different forms of advocacy happening in spite of our sector’s exhaustion.
+And grateful for the reminder that our processes matter as much as our outcomes, and that those with the privilege of merely playing with AI have a responsibility to make it better for those it harms and those who need it most.

-But that doesn’t have to mean boycotts and picket lines.
-To use another cliche, ‘the AI ship has sailed,’ and we have all been made complicit in the debris it leaves in its wake.
+But that doesn’t have to be through boycotts and picket lines (though the QuitGPT campaign is gaining momentum).
+To use another cliche, ‘the AI ship has sailed,’ and we’ve all been made complicit in the debris it leaves in its wake.

-• Or specify not only how AI can be used (in line with organisational values, policies and legal responsibilities) but also how its effects will be mitigated:
+- Or that specify not only how AI can be used (in line with organisational values, policies and legal responsibilities) but also how its effects will be mitigated -both internally (such as fact-checking) and externally (through advocacy, lobbying or offsets), which could include:

-• Calling for the legislation, guardrails and policy assurances that vanished from last year’s Productivity Commission report; and/or
+- Calling on the Australian Government for AI legislation, guardrails and policy assurances, which vanished from last year’s Productivity Commission report;